Primerica Foundation Donates $175K to COVID-19 Relief Effort

 Primerica has implemented a work-from-home plan, and about 85% of its approximately 1,800 employees in Gwinnett County are working remotely.
 Primerica also expanded temporary sick leave coverage to provide an extra measure of support for employees who are unable to work due to COVID-19.

-The company's 130,000 life insurance licensed representatives are using video conferencing to provide the same level of exceptional service that our clients have come to expect.
+The company’s 130,000 life insurance licensed representatives are using video conferencing to provide the same level of service that its clients have come to expect.

 (0) comments